 Does Heart Attack Grill Take Reservations?

-Heart Attack doesn’t accept reservations, so you just have to turn up and wait for a seat.
+Heart Attack Grill doesn’t accept reservations, so you just have to turn up and wait for a seat.

 Is Heart Attack Grill Kid Friendly?